ted-spence-avalara/developer-dot/avatax/errors/CannotAdjustDocumentType.md

 ## Explanation

 Document type is a permanent property of the document object.
 This cannot be adjusted.

-Some of the fields that can be adjusted include date, description, and lines.
+If you wish to change the document type, void the existing document and create a new document.